Last Updated on

 - What Makes a Sunscreen Safe for Rosacea-prone Skin?

 EltaMD makes one of the more popular sunscreens preferred by persons with rosacea.
-It has a high sun protection factor that defends against both UVA and UVB radiation.
-It even prevents damage caused by infrared radiation.
+It has a high sun protection factor that defends the skin against both UVA and UVB radiation.
+It even prevents skin damage caused by infrared radiation.

 One of the primary reasons we recommend this product is that it relies on mineral sunblocks.
 It has 10% zinc oxide and 5.5% titanium dioxide.
-These ingredients are much less likely to irritate sensitive skin.
+The ingredients in the formula are much less likely to irritate your rosacea.

 Also on the plus side, the sunscreen lasts up to eighty minutes in the water but feels very lightweight and non-greasy.
 You can apply it to either dry or wet skin anywhere on your body.